 Do you see yourself as a role model for other survivors of ethnic violence?

-I don’t wish to be a role model to the survivors and don’t see myself that way.
+I don’t wish to be a role model to the survivors and don’t see myself in that way.
 The survivors are my role models.
 People like my parents and their friends, people that endured so much and came through it remarkably are my role models.
-All of the Armenian refugees who did not perish, who were spread to all ends of the world to never see each other again, survived and continue working toward a better future for the future generations.
+All of the Armenian refugees who did not perish, who were spread to all ends of the world to never see each other again, survived and continue working toward a better future for future generations.
 I hope through my book I am their voice.

-There are many people unattached to this conflict who wrote me that they will make sure their children read my book.
-I think the lessons of my experience goes beyond the conflict itself – that no matter what happens to you – you have your identity, your inner strength, your pride in yourself, to push forward.
+There are many people unattached to this conflict who wrote to me that they will make sure their children read my book.
+I think the lessons of my experience go beyond the conflict itself – that no matter what happens to you – you have your identity, your inner strength, your pride in yourself, to push forward.

 You visited Capitol Hill to discuss issues of importance to Armenian Americans, and the current situation in Nagorno-Karabakh.
 Can you tell us a little about that experience?

 Representative of Nagorno-Karabakh to the United States, Robert Avetisyan, invited me to Washington D.C. to attend the Capitol Hill celebration of the 21st anniversary of Nagorno-Karabakh independence from Azerbaijan.
 It was hosted by the Congressional Armenian Caucus and the Armenian National Committee of America.